jerry73204/typ-book/src/chapter_1.md

 - `-> State`: It restricts the output type must implement the `State` trait.

 Next, look at the `match` block.
-It is similar to vanilla Rust, but we have to understand it differently.
+It is similar to vanilla Rust, but should be understood in different way.
-It compares if the input type can be derived to one of the enumerated types.
+It compares if the input type can be derived to one of the listed types.
 It  does not require you to exhause all possible types, nor check if the same type is matched twice.

-Our example is straightforward.
-We simply check `input` is one of `Green`, `Yellow`, `Red`.
+Our example simply checks `input` is one of `Green`, `Yellow`, `Red`.

 ```rust
 match input {